Lewis-panda/Network-Emulation-with-Mininet/README.md

 4. [Wireshark](#wireshark)

 ## Background
-This project aims to explore and implement methods for network simulation and performance testing using Mininet, iPerf, and Wireshark.
+This project aims to explore and implement methods for network simulation and performance testing using
+- Mininet
+- iPerf
+- Wireshark
 Below is a brief introduction to these tools and some basic operations.

 ## Network Topology
 With Mininet, we can create a realistic virtual network running real kernel, switch, and application code on a single machine (VM, cloud, or native).
 This includes running a collection of endpoints, switches, routers, and links on a single Linux kernel.